melsman/MoA/README.md

 This software provides implementations of a series of vector and array modules in Standard ML.

- * ''vec.mlb''.
+ * '''vec.mlb'''.
 Implementation of one-dimensional vectors.
 Several implementations are included, including a version based on pull and push arrays.